 Rayon Chenille Mill End Yarns

 100% rayon chenille is a soft natural fiber made from wood pulp.
 Beautiful for both weaving and knitting.
 One of my customers took the time to let me know that she tested the rayon chenille she purchased from me.
 Her tests found the yarn to be both color fast and durable like the expensive brands of rayon chenille.
+Approximate yards per pound for many colors is about 1450.
+Please note yards per pound is listed on the color card A suggested sett for weaving with rayon chenille that is 1450 ypp is 16-20 ends per inch.
+The fabric will feel stiff when taken off the loom.
+After it is washed and dry, it will be amazingly soft.

 Prices for Rayon Chenille